stoerr/AIGenPipeline/src/site/markdown/index.md

   Input / outputs:
     -o, --output <file>      Specify the output file where the generated content will be written.
 Mandatory.
     -p, --prompt <file>      Reads a prompt from the given file.
+    -ifp, --infileprompt <marker> <file>  The output and the prompt are in the same file, the marker is used in separating the parts.
     -s, --sysmsg <file>      Optional: Reads a system message from the given file instead of using the default.
     -k <key>=<value>         Sets a key-value pair replacing ${key} in prompt files with the value.
+    -os, --outputscan <pattern>  Searches for files matching the ant-like pattern and scans them for AIGenPromptStart markers.
+                             The infile prompts in these files are processed.

   AI Generation control:
     -f, --force              Force regeneration of output files, ignoring any version checks - same as -ga.